 - Burning and itching while urinating

-- You notice a new vaginal discharge or vaginal discharge that’s associated with an odor, discharge, vaginal itching, or burning sensation.
+- You notice unusual vaginal discharge or vaginal discharge that’s associated with an odor, discharge, color, vaginal itching, or burning sensation.

-- You’ve had vaginal infections before, but this occurrence comes with new symptoms, such as odor, discharge, vaginal itching, or burning sensation.
+- You’ve had vaginal infections before, but this occurrence comes with new symptoms, such as odor, abnormal vaginal discharge, vaginal itching, or burning sensation.

-- You have new or multiple sex partners or past partners who have had bacterial infections.
+- You have a new sex partner, multiple sex partners, or past partners who have had bacterial infections.

 - Over-the-counter or home remedies are not treating the symptoms.

-Infection risk after gynecologic surgery.
-According to an article published by Mayo Clinic, having Bacterial Vaginosis may increase the risk of developing a post-surgical infection after procedures such as a hysterectomy or dilation and curettage (D&C).
+- Infection risk after gynecologic surgery: According to the Mayo Clinic, having Bacterial Vaginosis may increase the risk of developing an infection following procedures like hysterectomies or dilation and curettages (D&Cs).

-Pelvic Inflammatory Disease (PID).
-PID is an infection of the female organs such as the uterus and the fallopian tubes.
-When this disease occurs, it can lead to an increased risk of infertility.
-Bacterial Vaginosis and other vaginal infections can lead to PID.
+- Pelvic Inflammatory Disease (PID): When left untreated, BV can lead to pelvic inflammatory disease or PID.
+PID is an infection of the female organs, such as the uterus and the fallopian tubes.
+PID also puts you at increased risk of infertility.

 How is Bacterial Vaginosis diagnosed?

-- The vaginal discharge had a pH greater than or equal to 4.7;
+- The vaginal discharge has a pH greater than or equal to 4.5.

-- The vaginal discharge had an amine-like odor when mixed with 10% potassium hydroxide;
+- The vaginal discharge has an ammonium-like odor when mixed with 10% potassium hydroxide.

-- Vaginal discharge contained clue cells representing greater than or equal to 20% of vaginal epithelial cells.
+- Vaginal discharge contains clue cells representing over or equal to 20% of vaginal epithelial cells.